Skip to content

 What it does not support: direct cognition

 Here's the part most supplement marketing skips.
 When researchers test isoflavones on cognition directly, the results are mixed and mostly null.
 Reviews conclude that the effect of phytoestrogens on cognition is inconsistent, with most studies reporting no significant benefit (Rowe & Baber, 2021, Climacteric; DOI).
+A large randomized trial testing soy isoflavones specifically against cognitive decline in postmenopausal women found no meaningful benefit over placebo, reinforcing that whatever isoflavones are doing in laboratory studies of brain cells hasn't yet translated into a measurable cognitive effect in real trials (Furlong et al., 2019, Menopause; DOI).
 So if you're hoping red clover will measurably improve memory or protect against long-term cognitive decline, the evidence isn't there.
 Treating it as symptom support is honest; treating it as a brain-aging intervention is not.

 The reframe: red clover helps the brain you feel, not the brain you're protecting